 Much later, the provincial government funded a coalition of rape crisis centers across British Columbia including centers in Victoria, Nanaimo, Vancouver, Kamloops and Terrace, each being run by a collective of women and each participating in the collectively operated B.C.
 Coalition of Rape Crisis Centers.

 Women who called the rape crisis line also needed a place to escape from the violent assaults committed by their abusive partners, husbands and fathers.
-Our collective created the House Funding Committee (now known as The Friends of Rape Relief) to raise funds for the down payment on a transition house.
+Our collective created the House Funding Committee (now known as the Vancouver Rape Relief Funding Alliance) to raise funds for the down payment on a transition house.
 With the help of the Waterfront Consumers’ Co-operative and donated labour from both male and female friends and allies and after much work we bought, renovated, staffed and opened our transition house in 1981.

 In that same year, as part of the contract negotiations, between the British Columbia Social Credit government of the province demanded access to our confidential files of services to women delivered by the provincial coalition members.
 When we refused to allow access to government researchers, funding to the coalition of centers was withdrawn.
 Vancouver Rape Relief and Women’s Shelter and her four other partners across the province lost provincial funding.
 Community support was enormous and for several months the struggle continued but only Vancouver Rape Relief survived the blow.
 Other centers in smaller communities were forced to close.